airladon/FigureOne/tutorials/5 - Simple Equation/README.md

-# Example 5 - Simple Equation
+# Tutorial 5 - Simple Equation

 A simple equation including a fraction.